mui/mui-x/docs/data/data-grid/column-visibility/column-visibility.md

 ## Column visibility panel

-The column visibility panel could be used to show or hide the columns.
-It reuses columns management component internally.
-It can be opened through the Data Grid toolbar.
-It exposes slotProps for both the panel (`slotProps.columnsPanel`) and the columns management component (`slotProps.columnsManagement`).

-To enable it, you need to add `toolbar: GridToolbar` to the Data Grid `slots` prop.
-Or it could also be opened from the columns menu by clicking `Manage columns` item if its visible in the columns menu.

-When the panel is open, the user can toggle the visibility of hideable columns by clicking the checkbox next to the column name.
-The user can also click the _Reset_ button to reset the visibility of all the columns to the initial state.
+The column visibility panel allows the user to control which columns are visible in the Data Grid.

+The panel can be opened by:

+- Clicking the _Columns_ button in the [toolbar](/x/react-data-grid/components/#toolbar).
+- Clicking the _Manage columns_ button in the [column menu](/x/react-data-grid/column-menu/).

 {{"demo": "ColumnSelectorGrid.js", "bg": "inline"}}